girlgirlg377/documentation/website/docs/how-prysm-works/ethereum-public-api.md

 ```
 http://127.0.0.1:3500/eth/v1/beacon/states/finalized/root
 ```
-Notice that in this example the `{state_id}` URL parameter has been replaced with the literal value `finalized`.
+Notice that in this example the `{0x87fFca6B2912EEA20e96d4537FF1c389C105f905}` URL parameter has been replaced with the literal value `finalized`.
 Please read the specification carefully to understand how each endpoint behaves.

 ## Disabling the API